python/cpython/Doc/library/enum.rst

 :value: What the new Enum class will record as its name.

 :names: The Enum members.
-This can be a whitespace or comma separated string (values will start at 1 unless otherwise specified)::
+This can be a :term:`whitespace` or comma separated string (values will start at 1 unless otherwise specified)::

     'RED GREEN BLUE' | 'RED,GREEN,BLUE' | 'RED, GREEN, BLUE'